joelwetzel/Hubitat-AudioVideo/README.md

 Of course this could be done without MQTT.
 My ESP firmware could expose a webserver for the Hubitat driver to contact directly.
 But I've already had experience and success mediating through MQTT, and especially like the traceability it gives me while debugging.
 So I've kept that complication.

+TODO: Move this off of my iMac, onto Raspberry Pi.

+TODO: Document the hardware/firmware more.

 ### 4. Expose the HDMI switch to HomeKit

 The Hubitat driver for the HDMI switch implements Hubitat's "MediaInputSource" capability.
 This capability allows for switching between two different inputs.